Gold Quest-Files and Domains

 .jpg or .jpeg

-It is important to notice which domains are being used when researching informational websites.
+3. Learn about Domains.
+It is very helpful to notice which domains are being used when researching informational websites.

 Visit GoDaddy.com and make up a possible domain name for yourself to see if it would be available for you to purchase if you wanted to start your own business.
 Explore other options besides .com.